PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 Our intuition is that there are not enough useful heads+steps and heads+MLPs in steps 8 to 11 to complete the A5 calculation this way.
 So we abandoned this hypothesis.

-# What did work
+# Hypothesis 2
 Our second hypothesis was that the 2 layer algorithm:

 - Has a **more compact** data representation.
 That is, it does not store BA, MC and US data as separate datums.
 - Can pack more calculations into each head+layer and head+MLP in steps 8 to 11, allowing it to calculate A5 by step 11.
 - Has a data representation that allows re-use of some A5 sub-calculations in the A4-calculation, allowing it to calculate A4 by step 12.

-Our novel claim is that the model stores the sum of each digit pair as a single token in the range “0” to “18” (covering 0+0 to 9+9).
+Our claim is that the model stores the sum of each digit pair as a single token in the range “0” to “18” (covering 0+0 to 9+9).
 We name this operator Dn.T1, where T stands for “token addition”, and the 1 will be explained later:

 - Dn.T1 = Dn + Dn’